 Off campus, I’m often writing conference and journal submissions, or conducting literature reviews.

-And he’s not the only professor at WPI with whom Korinn has crafted a special connection – as a new faculty member in the program, Erin Ottmar quickly became a powerful mentor and friend.
-With a new perspective, Erin spun everything Korinn had learned during her time at WPI on its head, helping her to assess problems in new and unusual ways, and coaching her to think critically, and reminding her of her progress.
+And he’s not the only professor at WPI with whom Korinn has crafted a special connection – Professor Erin Ottmar quickly became a powerful mentor and friend.
+With a new perspective, Erin spun everything Korinn had learned during her time at WPI on its head, helping her to assess problems in new and unusual ways, coaching her to think critically, and reminding her of her progress.
 On the toughest days, when Korinn told Erin, “I don’t get this,” Erin redirected Korinn to her strengths.
 “Yes,” she said, “but you are thinking about it the right way.”

 The relationships forged with these two mentors have helped Korinn find success in researching best practices in technology-driven education.

 Neil Heffernan, Director, Learning Sciences & Technologies and Professor, Computer Science

 Erin Ottmar, Assistant Professor of Social Science & Policy Studies

 - Winning a second place prize in the Graduate Research Innovation Exchange in her first year of study

 - Personal growth and expansion of critical thought, success in research and publication, and using that success to travel the world

 Once I’m on campus, I usually have plenty of meetings to fill my day, working with fellow students to develop research ideas for various team projects.

 Sometimes I’ll need to pack up for attending out-of-town conferences to promote my individual and team-based work in places like Vancouver, Madrid, Washington D.C., and Edinburgh.